jaxio/jaxio.github.com/documentation/celerio/convention.md

 {% endhighlight %}

-annotations. so it uses Hibernate's UUIDHexGenerator.
-Therefore no sequence is needed for these primary keys.
+As it uses Hibernate's UUIDHexGenerator, no sequence is needed for these primary keys.

 ### Other Primary Keys

-For primary key that are char(x) where x is different from 32, Celerio map the column with an "assigned" generator, which means you must provide manually the primary key value.
+For primary key that are `char(x)` where x is different from 32, Celerio map the column with an `assigned` generator, which means you must provide manually the primary key value.

 The 'Account' table
 -------------------

-The Account table is a special table that contains the user's login and password columns and eventually the email and enabled columns.
+The `Account` table is a special table that contains the user's login and password columns and eventually the email and enabled columns.
 It has an important role during the login phase.
-It is also used by the AccountContext generated class which store the current `account` information in the current thread.
+It is also used by the `AccountContext` generated class which store the current `account` information in the current thread.

-Celerio detects automatically your 'Account' table.
+Celerio detects automatically your `Account` table.
 An account table candidate is expected to have at least the following columns:

 <table class="table">